yonatanbitton/mdtel/readme.md

 The manual labeled medical terms are at dir 'data\manual_labeled'

 We now describe steps to reproduce each one of the steps.
+The data path is provided in the top of each python file, and available at the data directory.

 All the forum data is publicly available at www.camoni.co.il